cesarvr/pdf-generator/README.md

     - *share* opens IOS menu with all options available, this came handy when you want IOS take ownership of the generated document..

 - Android
+  - documentSize: parameter is ignored but required.
+  - landscape: parameter is ignored but required.
+  - type:
+    - *base64* give you the pdf in Base64 format.
+    - *share* opens Android native PDF viewer.
-  - fileName: saved file name
+  - fileName : saved file name

 - failure callback: receive error information about what going wrong, for now is just raw exception so i need to improve this.